skadistats/Tarrasque/docs/source/player.rst

       The sum of the player's reliable and unreliable gold.

+   .. attribute:: net_worth

+      The net worth of the player.

+      TODO: Check this is actually the net worth

    .. attribute:: name

       The Steam name of the player, at the time of the game being played.